Investment strategy charts

 Immediate Market Impact

-EUAs are removed from circulation as soon as they're purchased
+EUAs can be taken out of the liquid market as soon as they're purchased

 TNAC Reduction